enkidevs/curriculum/General/Networking/what-is-a-packet.md

 Over the Internet, where *IP* (Internet Protocol) is the standard, packets' **header** needs to have:
  - source IP address
  - destination IP address
- - *sequence number* of packets
- - type of service
+ - type of service (used for optimisations)
  - flags
  - other technical data

 Another thing that defines the functionality of packets is the **protocol**.
 While **ethernet** based networks imply usage of *ethernet frames*, the ones using **IP** require *IP packets*.

-In the latter type of networks, packets are sent over the Internet through *nodes*[2] (devices and routers) positioned between the *source* and *destination*.
+In the latter type of networks, packets are sent over the Internet through *nodes*[3] (devices and routers) positioned between the *source* and *destination*.

 ---
 ## Footnotes